will2375/minicurso/README.md

 # minicurso
-minicurso catalisa 2002 rick and mory
+minicurso catalisa 2022 - como consumir a API do rick and morty